muzammilshaik/secsys/_posts/2025-07-30-KubeKickstart.md

 - The annotation `traefik.ingress.kubernetes.io/router.middlewares` references the middleware you created (`rewrite-root` in the `default` namespace).
 - Adjust `@kubernetescrd` to your middleware namespace if different.

+> For a more comprehensive list of middleware services with detailed insights to help you implement them effectively, please refer [Traefik Ingress Middleware Rules]({% post_url 2025-08-12-KubeKickstart-traefik-middleware %}){:target="_blank"}

 #### Ingress with TLS